Charan Singh: Independent India

-First term as Chief Minister of Uttar Pradesh (1967 – 1968)
+First term as Chief Minister of Uttar Pradesh (1967–1968)

 Charan Singh for the first time, became Chief Minister of Uttar Pradesh on 3 April 1967 with the help of Samyukta Vidhayak Dal coalition.
 Samyukta Vidhayak Dal was formed after failure of negotiations between Charan Singh and Chandra Bhanu Gupta on the composition of Gupta's ministry.
 Singh wanted some of his allies like Jai Ram Varma and Udit Narain Sharma to be included in the cabinet and removal of some of the men from the cabinet.
 As a result of failure of negotiations, Charan Singh with his 16 MLAs defected from Congress.

 Samyukta Vidhayak Dal was coalition formed with the help of non-Congress parties like Bharatiya Jana Sangh, Samyukta Socialist Party, Communist Party of India, Swatantra Party, Praja Socialist Party, Republican Party of India, Communist Party of India (Marxist).
 Within months of his government formation disputes started to arise in SVD coalition.
-Samyukta Socialist Party, one of the constituent of this coalition, demanded to completely abolish he land revenue or atleast abolish on uneconomic lands but Charan Singh refused to accept this demand as he was worried about the revenue generation and resources.
+Samyukta Socialist Party, one of the constituent of this coalition, demanded to completely abolish the land revenue or at least abolish on uneconomic lands but Charan Singh refused to accept this demand as he was worried about the revenue generation and resources.
 Praja Socialist Party, another constituent in this coalition, demanded for the release of government employees held in preventive detention for their strikes but this demand also Singh refused to accept.

 The disputes between Charan Singh and Samyukta Socialist Party became public when SSP decided to launch an agitation of Angrezi Hatao (get rid to English) and during this movement two of its ministers courted arrest.
 SSP withdrew from coalition on 5 January 1968.
 On 17 February 1968, Charan Singh submitted his resignation to the governor Bezawada Gopala Reddy and on 25 February 1968, President's rule was imposed on Uttar Pradesh.